LordofGhost/Homemade-Computer/README.md

 ### Problems

-- Get all the parts you need for your computer without spending a to much money
+- Get all the parts you need for the computer without spending a to much money
 - Poor power supply to some parts

 ### Problem fixing